 - Measuring the Marigolds: Whenever he looks at art, a landmark, or a natural wonder, he sees not its natural beauty, but its inherent mathematical formulas.
 He considers those to be beautiful.

-- Nanomachines: He used these, called Mimosa, during the battle with SCHOOL in Volume 15.
-They can enter people and tear them apart from the inside out.
+- Nanomachines: Kakine initially identifies Proffesor's weapon, Mimosa, to be these.
+However, Professor explains that they are not, as they lack circuitry and power.
+Mimosa are merely microscopic bits of reflective alloy that can be deployed via microorganisms in the air and controlled with various frequencies to enter people and tear them apart from the inside out one cell at a time.
 Unfortunately for him, Kakine had the means to detect them and used his ability to fend them off before killing the Professor.

 - No Name Given: He is only referred to as the Professor.

 - Secret Keeper: The only member of MEMBER who knew that Xochitl was from the magic side.